 A Director may withdraw the consent given pursuant to this Clause 60(g) in accordance with the Corporations Act.

-If a Board meeting is held in 2 or more places linked together by any technology:
+If a Board meeting is held:

+in 2 or more venues linked together by any technology:

-a Director present at one of the places is taken to be present at the meeting unless and until the Director states to the chairperson of the meeting that the Director is discontinuing his or her participation in the meeting;
+a Director present at one of the venues is taken to be present at the meeting unless and until the Director states to the chairperson of the meeting that the Director is discontinuing his or her participation in the meeting;

-the chairperson of that meeting may determine at which of those places the meeting will be taken to have been held; and
+the chairperson of that meeting may determine at which of those venues the meeting will be taken to have been held; and

-before or during a meeting, any technical difficulty occurs where one or more Directors cease to participate, the Chairperson may adjourn the meeting until the difficulty is remedied or may, where a quorum of Directors remains present, continue the meeting.
+before or during a meeting, any technical difficulty occurs where one or more Directors cease to participate, the Chairperson may adjourn the meeting until the difficulty is remedied or may, where a quorum of Directors remains present, continue the meeting; or

+by using Virtual Meeting Technology, a Director joining by that technology is taken for all purposes to be present in person at the meeting whilst so attending.

 Until otherwise determined by the Board, a quorum for a Board meeting is 2 Directors entitled to vote on a resolution that may be proposed at that meeting.
 A quorum for a Board meeting must be present at all times during the meeting.
 Each individual present is counted towards a quorum in respect of each appointment as an alternate director of another Director in addition (if applicable) to being counted as a Director.

 Chairperson of the Board